-Submission website: https://openreview.net/group?id=ACM.org/SIGMOD/2025/Workshop/NOVAS
+Submission website: https://openreview.net/group?id=VLDB.org/2026/Workshop/NOVAS

 The advent of transformer-based architectures has disrupted the current technological landscape.
 One key feature that enables the success of these models is the extensive access to data: first, they are pre-trained on terabytes of data thanks to self-supervision and scalable data processing; then, they can leverage large input contexts during inference thanks to advances in model sizes, GPU optimizations, and caching strategies.